What is Point of Sale (POS) Data? Uses, Types & Dataset Examples

 What is Point of Sale (POS) Data Analysis?

-POS data analysis involves monitoring POS transaction data and deriving insights from it.
+POS data analysis involves monitoring transaction data and deriving insights from it.
 POS data analytics vary according to your use case.
 In general, analyzing POS data helps retailers and suppliers understand both product and store level sales.
+Additionally, utilizing SKU-level transaction data can provide deeper insights into individual product performance.

 One way of analyzing POS data is through inventory analysis.
 This helps in showing how well a product sells, thus helping in the calculation of the forecasting product number.
 Sales trend analysis is also a form of POS data analysis.
 Sales trend analysis involves discovering products whose sales are decreasing or increasing.